 Step 8: Graduate police academy

-Embrace the skills you learned the police entrance exam and your physical training to complete academy.
+Embrace the skills you learned from the police entrance exam and your physical training to complete the academy.
 This training is the most important thing to allow you to become a law enforcement officer.

 Step 9: Pass oral boards

 Typically, after academy is when you’ll interview for certain departments.
 You’ll need to pass your oral boards, which includes a psych exam.
 After being accepted by a department, you’ll begin your career as a law enforcement officer.

 Hello, and thank you for clicking and thank you for listening to Policing Matters, the Police One podcast.
 I’m Doug Wyllie.